Last Updated on May 5, 2023

 Make sure to store it properly so that the lettuce and vegetables stay crisp.
 You can also store the leftovers for up to 4 days in an airtight container.

-This is a flagship item of The House of Prime Rib, widely appreciated and enjoyed by all.
+This flagship item of The House of Prime Rib is widely appreciated and enjoyed by all.
 Please share this recipe and let your family, friends or colleagues experience the true taste of prime rib.

 Sharing is caring!